Iris

 The Patterns where Iris adds the most value: multi-step workflows that combine Sentinel-2, Landsat, SAR, elevation, and vector data with the correct preprocessing chain to make them spatially and radiometrically comparable.

-This is deliberate.
-A system that can generate any arbitrary processing step is a system that can hallucinate.
-Iris operates within the boundary of what Fabric can actually execute, and within that boundary, it is precise.
+That constraint is the point.
+A system that can generate any arbitrary processing step is a system that can hallucinate one.
+Iris works within what Fabric can execute, and within that boundary, it is precise.

 The part of the